Judah Leon Abravanel

-Judah Leon Abravanel or Abrabanel (יְהוּדָה בֶּן יִצְחָק אַבְּרַבַנְאֵל) (c.
+Judah Leon Abravanel or Abrabanel (יְהוּדָה בֶּן יִצְחָק אַבְּרַבַנְאֵל; c.
 1460 Lisbon – c.
 1530?
 Naples?), otherwise known by the pen name of Leo the Hebrew (in Latin: Leo Hebraeus; in Portuguese: Leão Hebreu; in Italian: Leone Ebreo; in Spanish: León Hebreo; in French: León l'Hebreu), was a Portuguese–Jewish philosopher, physician, and poet.
-His work Dialogues of Love was one of the most important philosophical works of his time.
+He served as personal physician to the Spanish viceroy in Naples and wrote Telunah ʿal ha-Zeman ("Complaint against Time") as well as four poems about his father, Isaac.

+Abravanel's best-known work was the philosophical dialogue on love Dialoghi di amore ("Dialogues of Love"), regarded as one of the most important philosophical works of its time.
+In it, human beings come to know love at three levels, "of pleasure, of profit, of virtue", and from these come to recognize love as the ultimate goal of the universe, attainable in its fullest sense only through union with God.
+The work was widely published and translated during the latter part of the 16th century.